 Which electric underfloor heating system is most suitable?

 - Heating mat systems are encased in a latex screed or fitted beneath tile adhesive helping them to evenly distribute their heat and mitigating any thermal blocks on top of the floor (items placed on a floor that prevent heat from escaping into the room).
-Many kitchens are tiled and these fast to fit systems are perfectly suited to tile and stone floors where they can provide the fastest reacting underfloor heating system of any type.
+Many kitchens are tiled and these fast-to-fit systems are perfectly suited to tile and stone floors where they can provide the fastest reacting underfloor heating system of any type.
 If you have chosen a luxury vinyl floor (LVT) or a bonded engineered board the heating mats can be covered with a levelling compound or latex screed and the flooring can be laid on top.

-- As with our heating mats 3mm cables must be installed beneath a latex screed or tile adhesive and are most commonly used beneath a tile or stone floor.
-They are more suited to small or complicated areas as heating mats are quicker to fit in most rooms above 3m2.
-If 3mm cables are installed onto Heat Mat’s decoupling membrane it speeds up the cable installation process and the membrane takes the movement out of the sub-floor preventing any risk of the floor surface cracking from sub-floor movement.
+- As with our heating mats, 3mm cables must be installed beneath a latex screed or tile adhesive and are most commonly used beneath a tile or stone floor.
+They are more suited to small or complicated areas as heating mats are quicker to fit in most rooms above 3m².
+If 3mm cables are installed onto Heat Mat’s Decoupling membrane it speeds up the cable installation process and the membrane takes the movement out of the sub-floor preventing any risk of the floor surface cracking from sub-floor movement.

-- If you have chosen laminate or engineered board flooring our fast to fit Combymat system offers a great option for your kitchen or utility room.
+- If you have chosen laminate or engineered board flooring, our fast-to-fit Combymat system offers a great option for your kitchen or utility room.
 The system is installed onto a 6mm insulation board which prevents downward heat loss as well as providing sound insulation.
 The entire heating system requires only 6mm of build height including its insulation layer and it is a dry installation, requiring no levelling compounds or screeds.
 If you have chosen carpet or luxury vinyl tiles you can add overlay boards on top of the heating system to allow these floor coverings to be laid.
-As Combymat is a ‘floating floor’ electric underfloor heating system this is the perfect choice if there is a lot of movement in your sub-floor.
+As Combymat is a ‘floating floor’ electric underfloor heating system, this is the perfect choice if there is a lot of movement in your sub-floor.

 - In-screed heating cables would normally only be used in new build or major renovation work where a 55mm screed is being laid.
 They have the lowest material cost of any electric underfloor heating system and they create a very stable temperature, so are most appropriate when the room will be regularly heated to the same schedule.
-The cables do not increase the floors build height (if a 55mm or more screed is already being laid) and they can be installed at whatever Wattage output you desire.
+The cables do not increase the floors build height (if a 55mm or more screed is already being laid) and they can be installed at any Wattage output desired.